-F.19 As with other reliefs, the amount of SSBR awarded will be recalculated in the event of a change of circumstances.
+E.19 As with other reliefs, the amount of SSBR awarded will be recalculated in the event of a change of circumstances.
 This could include, for example, a backdated change to the rateable value or to the hereditament.
 This change of circumstances could arise during the year in question or during a later year.

-- F.20 Under regulations made under section 47 of the Local Government Finance Act 1988 authorities must give at least 12 months' notice of a revocation or variation of a rate relief scheme the effect of which would be to increase rate bills.
-Such a revocation or variation can only take effect at the end of a financial year (other than to comply with international agreements).
-But within these regulations, the Council may still make decisions which are conditional upon eligibility criteria.
-If a change in circumstances renders a property ineligible, the relevant bill can be amended in the year to reflect the loss of the relief. - F.21 Therefore, when making an award for SSBR, the Council will ensure the conditions of the award that the relief are subject to the property's continuing eligibility.
-If the use of the property changes so that it is no longer eligible, the relevant chargeable amount must be recalculated to reflect that fact. - F.22 The Council will also ensure that the scheme provides that eligibility for those ratepayers previously in the 2017 SSBR scheme in 2022/23 are eligible for one year of relief only and that the relief will then be withdrawn from those ratepayers on 31 March 2024 without further notice.
+- E.20 Therefore, when making an award for SSBR, the Council will ensure the conditions of the award that the relief are subject to the property's continuing eligibility.
+If the use of the property changes so that it is no longer eligible, the relevant chargeable amount must be recalculated to reflect that fact. - E.21 The Council will also ensure that the scheme provides that eligibility for those ratepayers previously in the 2017 SSBR scheme in 2022/23 are eligible for one year of relief only and that the relief will then be withdrawn from those ratepayers on 31 March 2024 without further notice.